 How can you work on your career profile?

 Several times during your studies, you may doubt what you’re doing - and if you have chosen correctly.
 Although doubts can be uncomfortable, doubts are a chance to think about what choices you have doing your studies.
 The options can help to tune your profile in the direction you think is exciting and makes sense in your career plans.

-Perhaps you think it might be exciting to work at a museum, with tourism management, heritage management or something else entirely, but you don’t know if you have what it takes.
+Perhaps you think it might be exciting to work with communication, export, marketing, at an embassy or something else entirely, but you don’t know if you have what it takes.
 Luckily you have a chance to figure it out during your studies.

 Or maybe you are considering trying a student job in which you can get the opportunity to solve tasks where you make use of some of your competences from your studies and discover new career opportunities that you didn’t know would be an opportunity for someone with your skills.